pkgforge-go/builder/data/PKG_INFO.md

 - 🐹 **[dnote](https://github.com/dnote/dnote)**: A simple command line notebook for programmers.
 - 🐹 **[plot](https://github.com/gonum/plot)**: A repository for plotting and visualizing data.
 - 🐹 **[proxify](https://github.com/projectdiscovery/proxify)**: A versatile and portable proxy for capturing, manipulating, and replaying HTTP/HTTPS traffic on the go.
+- 🐹 **[pocket-id](https://github.com/pocket-id/pocket-id)**: A simple and easy-to-use OIDC provider that allows users to authenticate with their passkeys to your services.
 - 🐹 **[mock](https://github.com/uber-go/mock)**: GoMock is a mocking framework for the Go programming language.
 - 🐹 **[ContainerSSH](https://github.com/ContainerSSH/ContainerSSH)**: ContainerSSH: Launch containers on demand.
 - 🐹 **[go-qrcode](https://github.com/skip2/go-qrcode)**: :sparkles: QR Code encoder _Go_.